-During the holiday season, most people’s lives go from busy to hectic with all of the shopping, decorating, holiday party attending and, of course, overeating.
-Add seasonal stress and a more relaxed mindset around food, and you have a recipe for digestive disaster.
+During the holiday season, most people’s lives go from busy to hectic with all of the shopping, decorating, holiday parties, and of course, overeating.
+Add seasonal stress and a more relaxed mindset about food and you have a recipe for digestive disaster.

 On average, most Americans eat about 72 % more calories during the holiday season.
 For people with digestive issues, these holiday indulgences can pack on the pounds and cause digestive issues (IBS, GERD) to flare.

 Here are 5 strategies to help you enjoy the holiday season without having digestive dismay on New Year’s Day.

 The best strategy for holiday eating is monitoring portion control.